Gov. Reynolds praises Dubuque, touts importance of downtown development during visit

-Speaking to a crowd of nearly 200 people today at the Five Flags Theater in Dubuque, Iowa Gov. Kim Reynolds emphasized that thriving downtown districts are critical to the state’s overall well-being.
+Speaking to a crowd of nearly 200 people Wednesday at Five Flags Theater in Dubuque, Iowa Gov. Kim Reynolds emphasized that thriving downtown districts are critical to the state’s overall well-being.

 “When our Main Streets and our downtowns thrive, so do our people and absolutely so does our state,” Reynolds said.

-While Reynolds struck a positive tone, she acknowledged that the small businesses populating Main Street are facing steep challenges.
+While Reynolds struck a positive tone, she acknowledged that the small businesses populating Main Streets are facing steep challenges.

-Perhaps the most-common concern is the ongoing struggle to attract new workers, Reynolds said.
+Perhaps the most-common concern is the ongoing struggle to attract and retain workers, Reynolds said.

 “What I am hearing, across the board, is workforce,” Reynolds said.
 “We are attacking that from every direction possible, but that continues to be one of the biggest challenges.”